Modified visiting guidelines

 Behavioral Health Emergency Room (BHER) visitation

-- Visitation permitted daily 10 am - 10:30 am and 6 pm - 6:30 pm and is coordinated through the BHERE Charge Nurse.
+- One visitor is permitted daily 10 am - 10:30 am and 6 pm - 6:30 pm and is coordinated through the BHER charge nurse.

 - If approved, two visitors can rotate to the bedside during standard visiting hours, 10 am - 6 pm.

-- No more two visitors are allowed at one time.
+- No more two visitors/family members are allowed at one time.

 - Personal Protective Equipment (PPE) is required.
 Each visitor will be asked to put on an isolation gown, surgical mask, and gloves before entering the patient's room.